 A proper golf grip guarantees better control of your golf shots.
 Most of these slicers find that their left hand assuming they are right handed is underneath their golf club at the set up point.
 This will inevitable open the club face which in turn leads to a slice.

-To fix a slice using a golf grip, ensure your left hand rotates clockwise until you are able to see three of its knuckles.
+How to fix a slice in golf using a golf grip; ensure your left hand rotates clockwise until you are able to see three of its knuckles.
 This ensures a stronger grip that enables you to position the golf club correctly through the point of impact which in turn eliminates chances of having a slice.